Manage Your Email 2x Faster with AI.

 1. Check for new priority messages.

-2. Write the 2-3 thoughtful replies you flagged.
+2. Write the 2-3 thoughtful replies you flagged this morning.

 3. Let AI handle any new routine responses.